 We live in a fallen world and sometimes divorces take place.
 It may happen because a spouse simple refuses to stay in a marriage.
 It may happen because of adultery or other betrayals.
 When it does, there is often great pain and disappointment.

-If you or someone you know is suffering from the pain of divorce or separation, my husband Mike and I will begin leading a DivorceCare Class on August 7 from 12-2 pm at Cielo Vista Church, 3585 N. Lee Trevino.
-It is open to anyone.
-Even if your divorce took place at some point in the past but you still find yourself struggling, this class could benefit you greatly.
-Or maybe you’re separated and unsure where things should go, DivorceCare can help you sort through the issues biblically.
+If you or someone you know is suffering from the pain of divorce or separation I would encourage you to look for a DivorceCare support group.
+If you live in El Paso, a new session will begin on August 13 at 10:45 am at Cielo Vista Church, 3585 N. Lee Trevino.
+The group is open to anyone, whether you attend church or not.
+Even if you were divorced in the past if you’re still struggling, it could benefit you greatly.
+Or maybe you’re separated and unsure how things will work out, DivorceCare can help you sort through the issues biblically.
+You can call 915-594-4651 for more information.

 Today’s Other Readings: